SalimSalimi/VueJsCourse/README.md

 In VueJS, it's perfectly fine to have multipe Vue instances.
 You can one page into multiple components.
 However, it's not recommended if one of the components would call a method from another Vue instance.

 ### Access VueJs Instance data from another one
 We can access data, methods and computed properties from another instance or just on JavaScript code by using a variable that we assigned to the VueJs Instance.
-Example: ```vm1 = new Vue.. vm1.title = "changed"```.
+Example: ```vm1 = new Vue.. vm1.title = "changed"```. \
+**IMPORTANT:** We can not create new properties dynamically, only properties created with the instance are considered as a property.

 ## Binding Data